When it comes to corporate leaders being social, it can be lonely at the top.

 Be seen, not just heard

-The 2014 Global Social CEO Survey found 82% of respondents believed a CEO’s active engagement on social media enhanced their reputation as forward-thinking, trend-setting leaders.
+The #BrandsGetReal: Social media & the evolution of transparency 2018 report found more than half of consumers want CEOs to have a personal presence on social media, such as their own Twitter handles or Instagram accounts.
+And 63% of people say CEOs who have their own social profiles are better representatives for their companies than CEOs who do not.
+This is in addition to the reputational benefits CEOs with their own social profiles already earn, such as seeming more approachable, accessible and human.
 This reinforces the demand for corporate messaging coming straight from the top.
 For those willing to take the leap, videos are becoming a popular new tool for companies and CEOs to broadcast their ideas and build on company reputation.

 Communications technologies are changing the way people connect so rapidly, that any attempts to stay out of the limelight may mean being left to stumble around in the dark.